 This cross-listed MA and Ph.D. seminar focuses on the study of the contemporary interlocking linkages between global/IR system and Middle East/North African security sub-system including resource scarcity, deterrence, arms control, power struggles, alliances and shifting security agenda.
 The first part of the course assesses the application of contending IR theories and methodologies to the study of region's security environment using concepts such as structuralism, offensive and defensive realism, transnational forces, political economy and predatory/revisionist vs status quo forces.
-The second part focuses on the political history including the emergence of the regional system of nation states, endogenous instability factors and the evolving role played by key external actors including US, EU, Russia and China.
+The second part focuses on the political history including US, EU, Russia and China.
 Canadian foreign policy in the region can be also be considered.
 Last, but not least, the study focuses on the new waves of theorizing in the field of global politics on the interaction between regional security sub-system and the global politics.